LTLA/BiocWorkflow2015/converted/workflow.md

 Note that this normalization strategy is quite different from that in the H3K9ac analysis.
 Here, systematic DB in one direction is expected between conditions, given that CBP function is lost in the KO genotype.
-This means that the assumption of a non-DB majority (used during non-linear normalization in the H3K9ac analysis) is not valid.
+This means that the assumption of a non-DB majority (required for non-linear normalization of the H3K9ac data) is not valid.
 No such assumption is made by the binned-TMM approach described above, which makes it more appropriate for use in the CBP analysis.

 ### Filtering of low-abundance windows